texfaq/texfaq.github.io/FAQ-struttab.md

 cell expansion on, and `\nomakegapedcells` switches it off again.

-The [`cellspace`](https://ctan.org/pkg/cellspace) package does a (possibly inferior) job by defining a new table/array column type ''S'', which you apply to each column specification.
+The [`cellspace`](https://ctan.org/pkg/cellspace) package does a (possibly inferior) job by defining a new table/array column type "S", which you apply to each column specification.
 So, for example, `\begin{tabular}{l l l p{3cm}}` would become